paraswaykole/slashbase/README.md

 It's written in Golang and Nextjs React Framework (SPA) and runs as a single Linux binary with PostgreSQL.
 Documentation is currently WIP.

+## Features

+- **Cloud based**: Works in browser.
+Setup once and use everywhere.
+Self-host on your VPC.
+- **Easy to use**: Minimal interface, simple to use and easy sharing queries within team.
+- **Collaborative**: Works with your team.
+Assign roles like Analyst, Developer or Admin to manage read-write permissions.

 ## Demo

 Checkout demo at [https://demo.slashbase.com](https://demo.slashbase.com)